-The Dean’s Teaching Fellowship provides graduate students an opportunity to grow as educators and scholars by allowing them to propose, design, and offer an undergraduate seminar course.
+The Dean’s Teaching Fellowship Program of the Office of the Dean of Arts and Sciences is designed to foster innovation in the undergraduate curriculum, give advanced graduate students experience teaching their own undergraduate courses, and provide funding for graduate research.
+This prestigious fellowship allows graduate students to grow as educators and scholars by allowing them to propose, design, and offer an undergraduate seminar course.

-Courses may be offered as advanced undergraduate seminars and lower level undergraduate seminars.
-Prior to preparing an application, students should consult with their departmental Director of Graduate Studies, Director of Undergraduate Studies and Chair to assess the interest of the department in the proposed course and to ensure that it aligns with departmental teaching needs.
-Proposed excursions and labs must be pre-approved by the department and fully documented in the application
+Before preparing an application, students should consult with their departmental director of graduate studies, director of undergraduate studies, and chair to assess the department’s interest in the proposed course and ensure that it aligns with departmental teaching needs.

 Application Information